-Welcome to Decoded, a series that deciphers the intricacies of different corners of the UK performance landscape.
+Welcome to Decoded, a series that deciphers different corners of the UK performance landscape.
 This week, Backstage examines the prominent talent and literary agency, Curtis Brown.
 It’s being around since 1899 and still going more than strong.
 We look at why that is and how you can get involved.

 Don’t Say: “Is that Snoopy’s sidekick?”